binary-manu/binary-is-better/_drafts/k8s-nginx-ingress.md

 guide][install-ingress-with-helm] describes how to install the ingress using its Helm chart.
 However, following those commands without customizing the chart values configure the ingress to expect an external LoadBalancer, which we don't want to use.
-Also, it creates A deployment resource by default.
+Also, it creates a deployment resource by default.

-What we want to do, instead, is create a DaemonSet so that each worker gets its own ingress pod handling its incoming traffic.
-Also, that pods should listen on ports 80 and 443 on the host itself, rather than expecting an external LB to do it.
+What we want to do, instead, is to create a DaemonSet so that each worker gets its own ingress pod handling its incoming traffic.
+Also, those pods should listen on ports 80 and 443 on the host itself, rather than expecting an external LB to do it.

 Thankfully, we can set a couple of values to tell the chart to do exactly that:

-* `controller.hostPort.enabled` can be set to true to have the ingress listen on host ports directly;
+* `controller.hostPort.enabled` can be set to `true` to have the ingress listen on host ports directly;
 * `controller.kind` can be set to `DaemonSet` to override the default resource type.

+The chart will be installed to its own namespace via `-n` and we also ask Helm to create it for us using `--create-namespace`:

 ```sh
 $ helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx